demelziraptor/erb2haml/README.md

 - dryrun: show changes but do not make any
 - replace: to remove any erb files that have been converted to haml

+You can use these in any order and just list them after the rake command.
+For example, to give you the full output of what would be changed without actually making any modifications: `rake haml:convert dryrun verbose`

+If you want to do the conversion, check you're happy with the haml files and then delete the erb files, you can do this:
+`rake haml:convert verbose` (verbose is optional here) `rake haml:convert replace`
+This will tell you what's been converted, and then delete the erb files.

 ## License

 Copyright (c) 2011-2013 David Leung and [contributors](https://github.com/dhl/erb2haml/contributors).
 See LICENSE for further details.